fabianlopezdev/biombo-web/astro-frontend/src/scripts/animations/README.md

 <script src="@/scripts/animations/slideUpTextAnimation.ts"></script>

 <h2 data-slide-up-animation>
-  This text will animate<br>
+  This text will animate<br />
   line by line when scrolled into view
 </h2>

 <p data-slide-up-animation data-animation-stagger="100">
-  Even paragraphs can have
-  this beautiful animation effect with faster stagger timing
+  Even paragraphs can have this beautiful animation effect with faster stagger timing
 </p>
 ```